mrjonesbot/sage/README.md

 - Verify database schema is being loaded (check logs for schema context)
 - Ensure model files are in standard Rails locations (`app/models/`)
 - Check that Blazer is properly configured and can execute queries

-### Performance
-- Use lighter models (Claude Haiku, GPT-3.5) for faster response times
-- Consider caching frequently used queries
-- Scope context is cached per request to minimize processing

 ## Contributing